eduxstad/init-git/Readme.md

 `git remote remove NAME URL `

+Branches
+---
+Sometimes it is necessary to create a testing enviorment to try out different features, or to be free to make modifications without worrying about creating problems for other collaborators.
+Braches are copies of the repo that are independent from one another and which can be switched at will.

+To switch to a different branch

+`git checkout BRANCHNAME `

+To create a new branch

+`git checkout -b BRANCHNAME `

+When creating a new branch, the state of the new branch will match the state of the branch where the new branch was created.
+When switching between branches, files that are commited (tracked) by git will change, while untracked files will remain the same, no matter which branch the repo is at.

+> Note: The default branch of a repo is "master"

 Help
 ---
 To list the documentation for any git command, or to view options and syntax use the command